Skip to content

 • What are the implicit, unintended consequences of our architecture and design decisions?

-• What concrete end-user need is this code a solution to?
+• What specific end-user need is this code a solution to?

 In practice:

-• We perform systems analysis before technical design
+• We perform system analysis before technical design

 • We study connections — between teams, functions, users, outcomes.

-Regenerative — we don’t just try to minimize harm — we actively work to heal and restore.
+Regenerative (🇩🇰 Regenerativ) we don’t just try to minimize damage - we actively work to heal and restore.

 In software, regeneration means:

-• A green, sustainable perspective — actively limiting energy consumption and electronic waste through efficient and backwards-compatible code
+• A green, sustainable perspective — actively limit energy consumption and electronic waste through efficient and backward-compatible code

-• Social restoration — building software that strengthens community and relationships
+• Social restoration — building software that strengthens unity and relationships

-• Economic stewardship — ensuring that value is not extracted from the solution but fairly distributed
+• Financial management — ensure that value is not extracted from the solution but fairly distributed

 In practice: